Triffin v. Pomerantz Staffing Services, LLC

 by Pomerantz.
 Pomerantz claimed, and plaintiff did not dispute, that it did not sign

-the checks which also did not come from its check stock.
-Since "[a]
+the checks which also did not come from its

-person is not liable on an instrument unless the person signed the instrument," or the
+check stock.
+Since "[a] person is not liable on an instrument unless the person

-instrument was signed by another in a representative or authorized capacity, N.J.S.A.
+signed the instrument," or the instrument was signed by another in a representative or

-12A:3-401(a), the Uniform Commercial Code must be examined to determine what
+authorized capacity, N.J.S.A.
+12A:3-401(a), the Uniform Commercial Code must be

-constitutes a signature which will obligate a drawer in these circumstances to pay an
+examined to determine what constitutes a signature which will obligate a drawer in

 The Uniform Commercial Code, with its interest in the expeditious movement of funds